-With so many ranging symptoms, how can you know where your neuropathy came from?
+With so many symptoms, how can you know where your neuropathy came from?

-Just as with the symptoms, there are many causes of neuropathy.
-Several of the most common causes include diabetes, chemotherapy, vitamin B1, B6, B12, E, or Niacin deficiencies, and autoimmune disease, such as lupus, rheumatoid arthritis, or sjogrens syndrome.
+There are many causes of neuropathy.
+Several of the most common causes include diabetes, chemotherapy, vitamin B1, B6, B12, E, or Niacin deficiencies, and autoimmune disease, such as lupus, rheumatoid arthritis or Sjogrens syndrome.

 There is another category of neuropathy that is often diagnosed, called idiopathic neuropathy: this is diagnosed neuropathy with an unknown cause.